Toyota logs record 1Q profit, cuts full year sales outlook

-TOKYO — Toyota Motor Corp. reported Friday that its quarterly profit climbed 7.2 percent in April-June to a record 657.3 billion yen ($5.9 billion), exceeding analysts’ forecasts thanks to strong sales in the U.S. and other overseas markets.
+TOKYO — Toyota Motor Corp. logged a better than expected performance in the last quarter, reporting Friday that its quarterly profit jumped 7.2 percent to a record 657.3 billion yen ($5.9 billion), thanks to strong sales in the U.S. and other overseas markets.

 The maker of the Camry sedan, Prius hybrid and Lexus luxury models said sales rose 4.5 percent, also to a record, of 7.4 trillion yen ($66 billion).
 Toyota’s profit in the same quarter a year earlier was 613.0 billion yen.

-The results were better than expected given recent trends in the U.S. market and Japan, where Toyota’s sales did fall, by almost 34,000 units.
+The results were better than expected given recent trends in the U.S. market and Japan, where Toyota’s sales did fall in the April-June quarter, by almost 34,000 units.

+Cost cutting also helped trim 60 billion yen ($537 million) from expenses, the company said in a statement.

-With uncertainties prevailing over possible U.S. tariff increases, the company kept its profit forecast for the full year unchanged at 2.12 trillion yen ($66 billion) and trimmed its sales forecast to 8.9 million vehicles from the earlier estimated 8.95 million units.
+With uncertainties over possible U.S. tariff increases clouding the horizon, the company kept its profit forecast for the full year unchanged at 2.12 trillion yen ($66 billion) and trimmed its global sales forecast further, to 8.9 million vehicles from the earlier estimated 8.95 million units.
+It said the forecasts do not take into account possible tariff hikes or other such changes.

 Toyota again released its results before Tokyo’s markets closed instead of waiting for the end of trading as has been standard practice for decades.